graphql/graphql-spec/spec/Section 3 -- Type System.md

 information.
 While Scalar types describe the leaf values of these hierarchical operations, Objects describe the intermediate levels.

-GraphQL Objects represent a list of named fields, each of which yield a value of a specific type.
+GraphQL Objects represent an ordered set of named fields, each of which yield a value of a specific type.
 Object values should be serialized as ordered maps, where the selected field names (or aliases) are the keys and the result of evaluating the field is the value, ordered by the order in which they appear in the _selection set_.

 All fields defined within an Object type must not have a name which begins with {"\_\_"} (two underscores), as this is used exclusively by GraphQL's